apcj-f5/nap-devsecops-demo/README.md

-# Demonstration of DevSecOps using NGINX App Protect for Health Records (FHIR) API
+# Demonstration of DevSecOps using NGINX App Protect

 ---